Here are all the steps you need to take when dealing with breaks, bumps, burns and other minor injuries with kids at home.

 It is essential that everyone in your family, including your helper and other care-givers, is clear on what the process is and who to contact, if a problem occurs.
-This will save time and lives and minimize confusion.
-Emphasise the importance of being vigilant about safety and easy ways minimize risk and danger such as avoiding hot items and power points, designating play areas, staying away from vehicles, asking for help when climbing or reaching items up high, looking both ways when crossing the road, and get down low if there is smoke etc.
+This will save time and lives and minimise confusion.
+Emphasise the importance of being vigilant about safety and easy ways minimise risk and danger such as avoiding hot items and power points, designating play areas, staying away from vehicles, asking for help when climbing or reaching items up high, looking both ways when crossing the road, and get down low if there is smoke etc.

 8. Rehearse and role-play